CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NVUE-Command-Changes-515.md

 weight: 421
 ---

-The upcoming Cumulus Linux 5.15.0 release includes updates to NVUE commands to standardize a common interface across Cumulus Linux, NVIDIA OS (NVOS), and Host-Based Networking.
+The upcoming Cumulus Linux 5.15.0 release includes updates to NVUE commands to standardize a common interface across Cumulus Linux, NVIDIA OS (NVOS), and Host-based Networking.
 This article provides an overview of the command changes planned in version 5.15.0.

 ## NVUE Command Changes